ataitler/IPPC2023/index.md

 All results will be normalized according to
 - 0: max(noop, random).
-- 1: Jaxplanner or best competing method to ensure values [0,1].
+- 1: JaxPlanner or best competing method to ensure values [0,1].

 Normalization will be done per instance.